Theoretical Levels of Control as a Function of Mean Temperature and Spray Efficacy in the Aerial Spraying of Tsetse Fly: A constant-temperature Formula

-Figure \ref{pupalCompositionPoint01} presents a compositional analysis of the origins of female pupae still in the ground at the end of spraying and which will emerge.
-Dominance by the daughters--of--pre--spray--pupae category at higher kill rates becomes absolute.
+in which $E_{ps}(\breve{t})$ is the time-$\breve{t}$ cohort (males and females), immediately descended from pre-spray-deposited, female pupae, which ecloded during the course of spraying, and $H$ is the version of the Heaviside step function with $H(0) = 0$.

-Note that although the values of $\beta$ (the maximum possible growth rate) give rise to a greater number of pre--spray--existing pupae at low temperature, it is the relative values of $\tau_0$ and $\sigma$ which ultimately have the most profound consequences for spraying at low temperature.
+The total number of such pupae which are both female and still in the ground at the end of spraying, is the $\gamma$ fraction which will emerge between $\sigma (s - 1) + 1$ and $\sigma (s - 1) + \tau_0$.
+That is,